 Network Monitoring

-Connectivity, whether it is wired between each of your staff members, wireless, or even mobile connections, are required for any business to function properly.
-A business needs to make sure there’s some level of oversight to ensure that your staff is protected and secure in their day-to-day communications from internal issues and external threats.
-Don’t forget about overall network performance too.
+Connectivity, whether it is wired between each of your staff members, wireless, or even mobile connections, is required for any business to function properly.
+A business needs to make sure there’s some level of oversight to ensure that staff is protected and secure in their day-to-day communications from internal issues and external threats.
+Don’t forget about overall network performance, too.
 Most of the programs are 24 hours a day and 7 days a week.

 Hosting